 Trucks Pose a Danger to Other Drivers

 Truck drivers and trucking companies often have incentives to break these rules in order to conduct more business.
 Since money in Big Trucking is usually based on how much freight they can move, and how quickly, their goals are often to keep as many trucks and as many drivers on the road as they can at all times.
-That means that trucks get less opportunity for maintenance, may be overfilled or improperly loaded with cargo, and may be run-down.
+That means that trucks that get less opportunity for maintenance, are more likely to be overfilled or improperly loaded with cargo, and might be run-down.

 Drivers often are working hard, long hours to support their families.
-They may get paid more if they own their own trucks, but they also get paid more for driving longer runs more often.
-That is an incentive to stay awake and keep driving.
-Some truckers turn to abusing caffeine and other drugs, both legal and illegal, in order to keep alert on the road.
+They may get paid more if they own their own trucks, but all truck drivers are incentivized to make frequent, long-distance runs.
+That means fighting sleep to stay awake and keep driving.
+Some truckers turn to abuse of caffeine and other drugs, both legal and illegal, in order to keep alert on the road.
 Even if truckers are not using drugs, tired driving, especially on long, continuous runs, can be just as dangerous as driving under the effects of drugs or alcohol.

 Additionally, the trucks themselves may be dangerous.
 The effects of improperly loading a truck can be devastating to its safety and road performance, leading to unwanted movement and even roll-overs at high speeds.
 Failures of tires and other parts may create catastrophic and sudden accidents on the road.
 Especially in a context that encourages keeping trucks on the road as long as possible, rather than properly servicing or replacing them, this can be deadly.